burksan/374-tester/egdd.md

 - This would be assigned as supplementary practice in a course formally teaching introductory Spanish and/or French vocabulary.

 ## Learning Objectives

-*Remember, Learning Objectives are NOT simply topics.
-They are statements of observable behavior that a learner can do after the learning experience.
-You cannot observe someone "understanding" or "knowing" something.*

 - Match food names to appropriate item.
 - Identify and follow directional instructions based on the language integration.